Can you paint tile?

 OK, so if you were expecting a miracle, you’re banging on the wrong bathroom door.
 It’s still 4×4 tile, folks.
 But there was no need to throw the baby out with the bathwater here, you know?
 It was a perfectly functional tub and shower.
 I just wanted a little bit of an update.
 And for $50, I think we done good.

 Now, I have no illusions that this will be a lifetime fix.
 I think that within a couple years, this remedy will be showing some signs of wear and tear.
 I could be wrong.
-Good thing is that Rust-Oleum makes a patch kit for this product!!
-I’m going to buy some of this touch up paint now because I know that as we continue this reno project, the chance that this tub is going to be dinged during tile installation or something is exceedingly high.
+Good thing is that Rust-Oleum makes a touch-up kit for this product!!
+I’m going to buy some of those kits now because I know that as we continue this reno project, the chance that this tub is going to be dinged during tile installation or something is exceedingly high.